dmancloud/dmancloud.github.io/_posts/2023-05-21-install-kubernetes-with-kubeadm.md

 ```

 ## Setup Kubernetes Metrics Server (Optional)
 Kubeadm does not install the metrics server during its initialization.
-We have to install it separately.
+Let's install it.

 We will need to modify the official metrics server and add the `--kubelet-insecure-tls=true` flag to the container to make it work